nyangoto/skills-github-pages/index.md

 ---
-title: From ALX to All In: My Journey into Open-Source Development
+title: From ALX to All In, My Journey into Open-Source Development
 ---

 Here is the content with relevant section headings in markdown format: